xpresserjs/documentation/xpress-mongo/events.md

 # Events & Getters

 **xpress-mongo** emits events on **Create, Update & Delete** queries ran by model instance functions.

 **NOTE**: Only use if your version **>=0.8.0**

 ## Model

-The code below shows a Model that has an `update` event registered to it. <br/>
+The snippet below shows a Model that has an `update` event registered to it. <br/>
-Examples made on this page will make reference ro this model.
+Examples made on this page will make reference to this model.

 ```javascript
 const {is} = require('xpress-mongo');